These 53 Smoking Statistics Paint a Grave Picture for 2024

 Smoking is an ancient practice that involves burning certain types of plants and inhaling/ exhaling the smoke.
 Although different kinds of plant materials are consumed, smoking is most often associated with tobacco.

-According to smoking statistics, tobacco smoking is a global issue, claiming millions of lives every year.
-Smoking, which is often linked to cancer, can also cause several cardiovascular and respiratory diseases.
+These smoking statistics reveal that, despite the stigma, tobacco smoking is still a global issue, claiming millions of lives every year.
+This unsavory practice, which is often linked to cancer, can also cause several cardiovascular and respiratory diseases.

 Thanks to several measures and strategies taken to curb this epidemic, smoking rates have significantly declined worldwide.
 However, due to addiction, stress, culture, and other social reasons, an alarming proportion of people still smoke.